NVIDIA/MDL-SDK/src/prod/lib/mdl_arnold/readme.md

 or pass it on the command line via `-t`.
 Add an MDL material Node just like you would add a standard_surface node.
 The node type is `mdl`.
 The name, here `my_mdl_material_instance`, is for referencing the material from the geometry using its `shader` attribute.
-The `qualified_name` specifies the MDL material to use, including all package names, the module name and the name of the material exported by the module.
+The `mdl_module_name` specifies the MDL module that contains the material to use including all leading package names.
+The `mdl_function_name` specifies the material name as exported by the module.
 ```
 mdl
 {
   name my_mdl_material_instance
-  qualified_name "::my_package::my_module::my_mdl_material"
+  mdl_module_name "::my_package::my_module"
+  mdl_function_name "my_mdl_material"
   declare tint constant RGB
   tint 0.75 0.25 0.25
 }